This post may contain affiliate links.

 There’s been a huge surge in the number of homesteaders interested in or practicing beekeeping as part of their journey to self-sufficiency.

-The benefits are multi-fold: you get to enjoy your harvest of honey and maybe even sell some, and you get to support one or more honey bee colonies that will have a positive impact on the environment.
-You may also get to use the beeswax for homemade candles, salves, lotions, and balms.
+The benefits are multi-fold: You get to enjoy your honey harvest and maybe even sell some, and you get to support one or more honey bee colonies that will positively impact the environment.
+You may also use the beeswax for homemade candles, salves, lotions, and balms.
 Raising bees can also be a great learning opportunity for the whole family.

-This article focuses on what you can do to learn about beekeeping from when you first think about taking up the practice to when you get your first hive.
-If you are hesitant about beekeeping due to fear, lack of knowledge, or expense – these steps can help you to make an informed decision about whether you are ready to enter into the beekeeping world.
+This article focuses on what you can do to learn about beekeeping, from when you first consider taking up the practice to when you get your first hive.
+These steps can help you decide whether you are ready to enter the beekeeping world.

 Beeyard